metamesh/metamesh.org/content/english/standalone/more.md

 ### Heinz Endowment Grant

-In May of 2018, The Heinz Endowments awarded Meta Mesh a $15,000 grant in order to survey and analyze “home Internet access and a sustainable approach to public WiFi in three under-served Pittsburgh communities.”
-We chose to execute our project in Hazelwood, Homewood and the Hill District not only because as low-income neighborhoods they demonstrated need, but also because they are “target neighborhoods” where Heinz also focuses its efforts.
+In May of 2018, The Heinz Endowments awarded Meta Mesh a $15,000 grant in order to survey and analyze home Internet access and a sustainable approach to public WiFi in three under-served Pittsburgh communities.
+We chose to execute our project in Hazelwood, Homewood, and the Hill District not only because as low-income neighborhoods they demonstrated need, but also because they are areas where Heinz also focuses its efforts.

 We had two general objectives for these three areas:

 1. Research: to gather our own survey data regarding Internet use and more specifically, broadband exclusion.
 2. Operational: to plan logistics, including the placement and location of access points, to provide a minimum viable WiFi network suitable for public use.
-3. We completed more than 900 surveys and several in-depth interviews, all of which were conducted door-to-door by Meta Mesh employees throughout eight months.
+3. We completed more than 900 surveys and several in-depth interviews, all of which were conducted door-to-door by Meta Mesh employees over eight months.
 4. Our cursory conclusions include:
    1. A majority of residents in all low-income neighborhoods rely on smartphones to access the Internet.
-However, this method of accessing the Internet does not qualify as having home broadband and creates severe limitations to what can be accomplished and greatly increases the time it takes to accomplish tasks.
+However, this method of accessing the Internet does not qualify as having home broadband, creates severe limitations to what can be accomplished, and greatly increases the time it takes to accomplish tasks.
    2. Broadband Internet access is increasingly a requirement of socio-economic inclusion, not a consequence of it; and the people in low-income communities know this.
 Whether or not families work with public or private Internet support systems, they still suffer from skill gaps, and “taxes” on their time and privacy.
    3. Price is merely one element shaping the delicate balance of including home broadband into the monthly budget.
 ISP (Internet Service Provider) pricing issues go beyond the obvious challenge of steep monthly fees.
-Upfront hardware costs, billing transparency, the inability to assess the quality of service, and general service availability are major issues for low-income communities.
+Upfront hardware costs, billing transparency, inability to assess the quality of service, and general service availability are major issues for low-income communities.
    4. Public organizations that offer free public WiFi such as libraries, community centers, and parks often fill the gap between low home adoption and high community demand.
 Libraries and community centers also provide a number of other critical services, such as training and support.
-These support organizations are under social and government pressure to meet community connectivity needs, and yet their public funding levels are at an all-time low.
+These support organizations are under social and government pressure to meet community connectivity needs, while their public funding levels are at an all-time low.
 This is why the efforts of Meta Mesh are so important: libraries and community centers have hours of operation and long waits for a turn at a public computer.
 Public WiFi can be accessed at all hours of the day.

 The full report titled [_Home Internet Access and A Sustainable Approach to Public WiFi in Three Underserved Pittsburgh Communities_](https://drive.google.com/file/d/1yoHeapwWWiHk5_GbTDumsL5yFxURn-zN/view?usp=sharing) is available for your consideration.

 ## Glossary

-We created this glossary to ensure that anyone, regardless of their previous knowledge of WiFi technology, can use it to get an understanding of WiFi lingo.
+We created this glossary to ensure that anyone, regardless of their previous knowledge, can understand our mission.
 Terms are defined and put into the context of Meta Mesh’s operations.
 This list is by no means exhaustive — we will continue to update this resource to make our “tech talk” more clear.
 If there is a term in our materials that you wish was defined more clearly, please contact us and let us know!

 Access Points (APs)
 : An Access Point is a piece of networking equipment that creates a WiFi network, allowing nearby devices to connect wirelessly.
 In a typical home network, access points are combined with a router or modem.
-This allows one device to give you a connection to the Internet, and a WiFi network to connect your devices to.
+This allows one device to give you a connection to the Internet, and a WiFi network to connect your wireless devices to.

 Bandwidth
 : Bandwidth is to the maximum amount of data that can be transferred via an Internet connection within a certain time.
 The higher your bandwidth, the more data can be transferred.
 The most common unit of measurement is Megabits per second (Mbps).

 Broadband
-: Broadband is a general term, typically used to describe high-speed Internet connections which are always available.
+: Broadband is used to describe high-speed Internet connections over 25 Mbps which are always available.
 In 2020, most Internet connections are considered broadband.
 The alternative to broadband would be dial-up connections, which are slower and not always available.
 Meta Mesh provides wireless broadband connections.

 Community Wireless Network
 : The Meta Mesh Network is a Community Wireless Network.
 Our network is meant to serve the local community, and it operates using radio waves rather than landline cables.
 The community we serve is the City of Pittsburgh and surrounding areas in Allegheny County.